9.2 Utilizing Route Reconciliation Exception

 1. The Process Scheduler Request page disappears.
 The updated Route Reconciliation Exception page displays.
 Note the Process Instance number.
 This number helps you identify the process you have run when you check its status.

 2. Select Process Monitor.
-Refer to the Process Monitor QRG for instructions.
+Please refer to the Process Schedule Request steps for further instructions.

 updated Route Reconciliation Exception page